Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter2.md

 There were only a few available chairs.
 Hjalvir sat on one, the others reserved for Sága and a few other well-dressed men.
 Sága was reading through a book, which she had preserved from the rain.

 Alfrir was beside Ljörn.
 He always sat like that when he wasn't wistful.
-He kept glancing at the group of the well-dressed men, as if he was thinking to talk about them.
+He kept glancing at the group of well-dressed men, as if he were thinking to talk about them.

 "See them?"
 Alfrir started, whispering.
 He nodded in their direction.